Formula to Copy and Paste Values in Excel (5 Examples)

 Insert VALUE Function to Copy and Paste Values in Excel

-5. Use VLOOKUP Formula to Copy a Value from a Range and Paste It
+5. Using VLOOKUP Formula to Copy and Paste a Value from a Range

 Now we’ll use another function- the VLOOKUP function to copy and paste values in Excel.